ouspg/tpm-ble/readme.md

 Commonly, this is done using NFC or a QR code.
 This out-of-band data used to pair devices can be exchanged using any communication channel.

 In this work, a BLE communication channel is secured using public-key cryptography and Trusted Platform Module (TPM).
 TPM is a physical device that can perform cryptographic operations and store data securely, such as private keys.
 In the `sc-secured` implementation, this channel is used to exchange out-of-band data prior to pairing the devices.
-In the `gatt-secured` implementation, this channel is used for exchanging application data; therefore, the `gatt-secured` approach bypasses the bluetooh encryption layer completely.
+In the `gatt-secured` implementation, this channel is used for exchanging application data; therefore, the `gatt-secured` approach bypasses the bluetooth security layer completely.

 When provisioning a TPM,
 an ECDSA (Elliptic Curve Digital Signature Algorithm) key pair is generated.
 The private key